Chemaclass/chemaclass.com/content/readings/2020-04-03-high-output-management.md

 <!-- more -->

 In this legendary business book and Silicon Valley staple, the former chairman and CEO of Intel shares his perspective on how to build and run a company.
 A practical handbook for navigating real-life business scenarios and a powerful management manifesto with the ability to revolutionize the way we work.

+### Sections

+- Managerial Leverage
+- Training
+- Motivation
+- Meetings and Decisions
+- One-on-One Meetings
+- Delegation and Task-Relevant Maturity
+- KPIs
+- Performance Reviews
+- Interviews
+- Promotions and Recycling